Yasaka Pagoda [八坂の塔]

 Photo by Kyoto Free Photo

-Yasaka Pagoda is a five-story pagoda located to the west of Ninen-zaka and San'nen-zaka streets.
+Yasaka Pagoda ("Yasaka no Tou" in Japanese) is a five-story pagoda located to the west of Ninen-zaka and Sannen-zaka streets.

-few buildings in the narrow precincts.
+Now, Hôkanji has only this attractive pagoda and a few small buildings in the narrow precincts.

 So "Yasaka Pagoda" is usually the popular name of the temple.